 Figure 2.36: Cumulative Amplitude Spectrum of the distances d and y.
 The effect of the sample's flexibility does not affect much d but is detrimental to the stability of y.
-A sample mass $m_s = 1$ kg and an active platform stiffness of $100 \text{ N}/\mu\text{m}$ are used for the simulations.
+A sample mass $m_s = 1$ kg and an active platform stiffness of $100 \text{ N/}\mu\text{m}$ are used for the simulations.

 CONCLUSION Payload dynamics is usually a major concern when designing a positioning system.
 In this section, the impact of the sample dynamics on the plant was found to vary with the sample mass and the relative resonance frequency of the sample $\omega_s$ and of the active platform $\omega_n$ .
-The larger the sample mass, the larger the effect (i.e., change of high frequency gain, appearance of additional resonances and anti-resonances).
-A zero/pole pattern is observed if $\omega_s > \omega_n$ and a pole/zero pattern if $\omega_s > \omega_n$ .
-Such additional dynamics can induce stability issues depending on their position relative to the desired feedback bandwidth, as explained in [117, Section 4.2].
+The larger the sample mass, the larger the effect (i.e., change of high-frequency gain, appearance of additional resonances and anti-resonances).
+A zero/pole pattern is observed if $\omega_s > \omega_n$ and a pole/zero pattern if $\omega_s < \omega_n$ .
+Such additional dynamics can induce stability issues depending on their position relative to the desired feedback bandwidth, as explained in [121, Chapt.
+4.2].
 The general conclusion is that the stiffer the active platform, the less it is impacted by the payload's dynamics, which would make the feedback controller more robust to a change of payload.
-This is why high-bandwidth soft positioning stages are usually restricted to constant and calibrated payloads (CD-player, lithography machines, isolation system for gravitational wave detectors, ...), whereas stiff positioning stages for instance).
+This is why high-bandwidth soft positioning stages are usually restricted to constant and calibrated payloads (CD-player, lithography machines, isolation system for gravitational wave detectors, ...), whereas stiff positioning systems are usually used when the control must be robust to a change of payload's mass (stiff piezo nano-positioning stages for instance).

-Having some flexibility between the measurement point and the PoI (i.e., the sample point to be position on the x-ray) also degrades the position stability.
+Having some flexibility between the measurement point and the PoI also degrades the position stability.
 Therefore, it is important to take special care when designing sampling environments, especially if a soft active platform is used.